Veterans Day closings, changes

 Garbage collections on Wednesday, Thursday and Friday will be postponed a day: Wednesday on Thursday; Thursday on Friday; and Friday on Nov.
 16. Garbage collection on Tuesday will not be affected.

 Yard-waste collections on Wednesday and Thursday will be postponed a day.
-Yard-waste collections on today and Tuesday will not be affected.
+Yard-waste collections on Tuesday will not be affected.

 There will be no change in recycling collections.